Greece's lenders warn of "very large" risks to bailout

 Greece's economy will contract by about 6 percent this year - its fifth in recession - and by a further 4.2 percent next year before growing 0.6 percent in 2014, the report said.
 But growth would not return without a business reform drive.

-The report acknowledged that privatisation proceeds had been disappointing so far but that the programme had gained some momentum since September.
+The report acknowledged that privatization proceeds had been disappointing so far but that the program had gained some momentum since September.
 It forecast revenue of 8.5 billion euros by 2016 from the asset sales, roughly a billion lower than Athens' own estimates in a mid-term fiscal plan.